Packaging manufacturers COMPETENCE 15 – held from June 23 to June 25, saw the global première of several new BOBST developments.

 Nestlé’s Alvise Cavallari summarized how developments in digital printing offer several opportunities to the heat sealer industry.

-For more news related to packaging systems, equipment and services, visit the site.
+For more news related to product packaging systems, equipment and services, visit the site.